posconnetwork/JS-Data-Retrieval-Sample/README.md

 module.exports = run
 ```

+## How do I test locally?

+To test `vhhh.js`, run `node test.js VHHH`.
+While it is not the exact way the script will be integrated, the sandbox ensures that only allowed modules may be loaded.

 ## I'm done, now what?

 Once you've written your script, please send it to [support@poscon.net](mailto:support@poscon.net) to be integrated.